-Like all Acura models, the RL is designed as a true driver's car, and revised suspension tuning in '99 gave the car more nimble and sporty handling while maintaining excellent ride comfort.
-For 2000, a highly sophisticated Vehicle Stability Assist (VSA) system joins the RL's roster of control enhancing standard attributes.
+Like all Acura models, the RL is designed as a true driver's car, with suspension tuning to give the car nimble and sporty handling while maintaining excellent ride comfort.

 LOW-FRICTION DOUBLE-WISHBONE SUSPENSION

-The double-wishbone suspension layout of the RL (and all other Acura automobiles) allows precise control of wheel movement while isolating the damper units from the side-loading and resulting friction inherent in the less-advanced McPherson strut design used on some other luxury sedans.
+The double-wishbone suspension layout of the RL allows precise control of wheel movement while isolating the damper units from the side-loading and resulting friction.
 The front suspension uses unequal-length upper and lower control arms and a tubular stabilizer bar, while the rear suspension is a combination of a longitudinal trailing arm, three lateral links and a tubular stabilizer.
 For excellent stability and improved ride quality, added anti-squat and anti-dive geometries were built into the RL suspension.
 To achieve a compliant ride without compromising handling response or cornering capability, the RL suspension also uses a number of innovations to reduce friction throughout suspension travel.
 The stabilizer bars use highly efficient ball joints at either end, as well as self-lubricating bushings at the sub-frame mounts.
 The upper arms of both the front and rear suspension have low-friction ball-joint bushings where they attach to the main structure, reducing overall friction while enhancing rigidity of the suspension assembly.
 The dampers of the RL have an advanced Progressive Valve design for increased damping control at low damper speeds while retaining quick, fluid response to large impacts.
-Special redesigned Teflon seals within all four damper units reduce friction even further for improved ride quality.
+Special Teflon seals within all four damper units reduce friction even further for improved ride quality.

 LOW ROLL CENTER